aidanc2004/wheelock-perl/README.md

 - `school`: School's slug in the Dine on Campus API.
 - `location`: Name of the location in the Dine on Campus API.
 - `hidden_categories`: Array of category names that shouldn't be shown.

-## ⚠️ NOTE ⚠️

-As I'm writing this, the Wheelock Hall menu is not open.
-I'm writing a lot of this program without being able to test it with an actual menu so it most likely won't be fully working until Wheelock opens again.